-A first observation is that the level of Swedish entrepreneurship has been comparatively low for some time, with a few exceptions, such as the IT hype in the late 1990s.
-According to the most recent GEM study, Sweden ranks 19 of 23 developed countries in 2011, whereas the United States firmly holds the first position.
-Throughout the period 1999-2011, rank stability has been high, with few sizable shifts over the years.
+A first observation is that the level of Swedish entrepreneurship has been comparatively low for quite some time, with a few exceptions, such as the IT-hype in the late 1990s.
+According to the most recent GEM study, Sweden ranks 19 out of 23 developed countries in 2011, while the US firmly holds the first position.
+Throughout the period 1999-2011, rank stability has been high with few sizable shifts over the years.
+On average, according to the GEM data, entrepreneurship grew 22 per cent between 2010 and 2011 in the group of developed countries, but considerably more in the US while Sweden trailed behind.

-To capture the motives for becoming an entrepreneur, an increasingly used categorization refers to opportunity- or necessity-based entrepreneurship.
+To capture the motives for becoming an entrepreneur, an increasingly utilized categorization refers to opportunity- or necessity-based entrepreneurship.
 The former refers to pull-effects due to the identification of an entrepreneurial opportunity, whereas the latter implies that individuals are pushed into entrepreneurship due to high levels of unemployment.
-An overwhelming majority of Swedish entrepreneurship is claimed to be of the opportunity-based type (close to 90%), whereas the corresponding share is somewhat smaller for the United States (approximately 75%).
+An overwhelming majority of Swedish entrepreneurship is claimed to be of the opportunity-based type (close to 90 per cent), while the corresponding share is somewhat smaller for the US (about 75 per cent).

 New knowledge is obviously one source that can be expected to yield new and extended entrepreneurial opportunities.
-Although knowledge is an elusive and multifaceted concept, R&D is a typical measure of knowledge creation.
-Sweden is among the countries most heavily investing in R&D relative to GDP (3.6% in 2009), only surpassed by Israel (and occasionally by Finland).
+Even though knowledge is an elusive and multi-faceted concept, R&D is a typical measure of knowledge creation.
+Sweden is among the countries most heavily investing in R&D relative to GDP (3.6 per cent in 2009), only surpassed by Israel (and occasionally by Finland).
 Such extensive investments in R&D can thus be expected to spill over into investment opportunities in knowledge-intensive and technologically advanced operations by incumbent firms, but should also constitute a base for new technology-based ventures.
-However, as shown in Figure 1, a simple correlation between R&D expenditures and total entrepreneurial activity does not suggest a positive relationship between these variables.
-The much higher total entrepreneurial activity in the United States compared with Sweden is not matched by a larger knowledge base, as measured by R&D. Hence, although opportunity-based entrepreneurship dominates in both Sweden and the United States, there seems to be a weak correlation between knowledge investments and entrepreneurship.
+However, as shown in Figure 1, a simple correlation between R&D-expenditures and total entrepreneurial activity does not suggest a positive relationship between these variables.
+The much higher total entrepreneurial activity in the US compared to Sweden is not matched by a larger knowledge base as measured by R&D. Hence, even though opportunity-based entrepreneurship dominates in both Sweden and the US, there seems to be a weak correlation between knowledge investments and entrepreneurship.